 - Clearly separate your paragraphs.
 By default, just press ‘ENTER’ twice.

 - Review and Revise.
-Make sure your statement of purpose is error-free, including spelling and grammar errors.
-One great way to prepare your admissions essay is by using an application essay editing service.
+Make sure your Statement of Purpose is formatted properly and error-free, including spelling and grammar errors.
+One great way to prepare your admissions essay is by using an application essay editing service that specializes in Statement of Purpose editing and personal statement editing.

 - Write clearly and concisely.